 - For undergrad, Weathers attended Emory University, where he was a member of the varsity swim team.
 At Emory, Weathers was a member of the National Society of Collegiate Scholars and received All-Academic Recognition for the University Athletic Association Conference.

-- Weathers is active in the local bar as the Treasurer of the Mobile Young Lawyer Section.
+- Weathers is active in the local bar serving as the Vice President of the Mobile Young Lawyer Section.

 - Grayson v.
 PURE – Obtained a defense verdict in an insurance coverage dispute alleging that the plaintiff qualified as a resident relative under his sister’s UM/UIM insurance policy.
 The verdict was vacated by the Court, but was reinstated on appeal by the Alabama Supreme Court.
 (No. 1150927, — So.
 3d —, 2016 WL 7321571 (Ala.
 Dec.
 16, 2016))